 And not only are booksellers growing in numbers, but they are thriving in the communities they serve.
 Independent bookstores are very supportive of self-published authors if the work has the same quality as traditionally published books, and many have established educational and publishing programs that assist authors in bringing their books to market.

 Mostly, I see these trends continuing through 2020.
-I also see our community of self-published authors leading the entire publishing industry with their innovation ways of connecting with readers.
+I also see our community of self-published authors leading the entire publishing industry with their innovative ways of connecting with readers.
 I’m having serious conversations with many of you about how we can help you sell more books directly to your own readers.
-As we all start boarding the 2020 train, the IngramSpark team is looking forward to escorting you on a smooth but adventurous ride that will give you the book of your dreams.
+As we all start boarding the 2020 train, the IngramSpark team looks forward to escorting you on a smooth but adventurous ride that will give you the book of your dreams.
 2020 is your year to make that happen.